emiltomjoseph/epochs26/day-04/README.md

 This project is part of the **μLearn Epochs '26 Data Science Bootcamp**.
 The objective is to perform **Exploratory Data Analysis (EDA)** and create meaningful visualizations using **Matplotlib** and **Seaborn** to uncover trends and patterns in the Spotify Tracks Dataset.

-The project explores the characteristics of over 114,000 Spotify tracks, analyzes relationships between musical features, and presents insights through effective data storytelling.
+The notebook explores the dataset, analyzes relationships between musical attributes, and communicates insights through visual storytelling.

 ---

-#  Dataset
+#  Dataset Overview

 **Dataset:** Spotify Tracks Dataset

-The dataset contains information about Spotify tracks, including:
+The dataset contains information about thousands of Spotify tracks with attributes such as:

+- Track ID
 - Track Name
 - Artist(s)
 - Album Name
-- Genre
 - Popularity
 - Duration
 - Explicit Content